500 Supreme Court Judgments Concerning Labor Law

 Section 1: Parties and Need for Remedy

-Chapter 1: Employee
+Chapter 1: Employees

 2. Determination of the Existence of Executive's and Internal Subcontractor[so-sa-jang]'s Employee Status under the Labor Standards Act

-2.4 Internal Subcontractor[so-sa-jang]
+2.4 Internal Subcontractors[so-sa-jang]

-Supreme Court Decision No. 2014DA12141, rendered on May 26, 2016 (Recognition of Employee Status for Small Business Owners)
+Supreme Court Decision on May 26,2016, Case 2014da12141 (Recognition of Employee Status of Internal Subcontractors)

-Appellant: Defendant
+* Appellant: Defendant

-Supreme Court Decision No. 2014DA12141, rendered on May 26, 2016 (Recognition of Employee Status for Small Business Owners)
+Supreme Court Decision on May 26,2016, Case 2014da12141 (Recognition of Employee Status of Internal Subcontractors)

 << < 1 > >>